Bobby Kamwa: Leeds United

-A product of the Leeds United Academy, Kamwa signed a two year contract in July 2020 with the club.
+Kamwa was born in Douala, Cameroon, but moved with his family to Leeds, England, at the age of nine.
+Kamwa joined the Leeds United academy aged 13 and in July 2020, he signed a two-year contract with the club.
 Kamwa was released by Leeds at the end of the 2021–22 season.

-Dunfermline Athletic
+Dunfermline Athletic (loan)

 In January 2022 Kamwa joined Scottish Championship club Dunfermline Athletic on loan for the remainder of the 2021–22 season.

 Burton Albion

-He signed for League One club Burton Albion in October 2022 on a short term deal, and has now signed a new deal running until Summer 2024.
+He signed for League One club Burton Albion in October 2022, before signing a new contract in February 2023 to keep him at the club until June 2024.